Hawkgirl: DC Animated Universe (DCAU)

 The Shayera Hol version of Hawkgirl appears in series set in the DC Animated Universe (DCAU), voiced by Maria Canals-Barrera.
 This version is a member of the Thanagarian Armed Forces who wields an Nth Metal mace capable of disrupting magical and energy-based forces, is an expert hand-to-hand combatant, and came to Earth as an advance scout and spy for the Thanagarian military.
 Within this series' continuity and characterization, Shayera and the Thananigarians' wings were considered a part of their physiology and is a prominent love interest of John Stewart, both a departure from the comics.

 DC Universe (DCU)

 The Kendra Saunders incarnation of Hawkgirl appears in media set in the DC Universe, portrayed by Isabela Merced.
 Saunders made her first appearance in Superman.
 This version is a member of Maxwell Lord's "Justice Gang".
 Saunders later appears in the Peacemaker episode "The Ties That Grind", where she, Lord, and Guy Gardner interview Peacemaker for a position in the Justice Gang.
+Saunders will appear again in Man of Tomorrow.